 All Applications must be submitted via the Residency and Fellowship Common Application Service (RF-PTCAS)

 Please visit ABPTRFE website for more information.

 For questions or more information, please contact Christopher McConnell at Christopher_mcconnell@urmc.rochester.edu

 UR Medicine's Sports and Spine Rehabilitation, and the University of Rochester reserves the right not to process any application that is incomplete.

-Acceptance into the sports residency program is provisional pending the candidate meeting all the conditions of employment of the University of Rochester.
+Acceptance into the orthopaedic residency program is provisional pending the candidate meeting all the conditions of employment of the University of Rochester.